 Some states require the names and addresses of each director and officer.

 C-corps have no limit for the number of shares they can issue.
 An S-corp, on the other hand, can only issue up to 100 shares.
 This section asks for the number of shares currently available, excluding those that have already been sold.
 Most corporations do not issue every available share right off the bat, usually because they intend to attract more shareholders.

 Class of Shares

 This section asks for the classes of stock offered by your corporation.
-C-corps can issue both common and preferred stock, while an S-corp can only issue one class of stock.
-Hence, an S-corps has just one available answer to this section, whereas a C-corp has two.
+C-corps can issue both common and preferred stock, while an S-corp can only issue one stock class.
+Hence, an S-corp has just one available answer to this section, whereas a C-corp has two.